Dartmouth Big Green

 The Dartmouth College Big Green are the varsity and club athletic teams representing Dartmouth College, an American university located in Hanover, New Hampshire.
 Dartmouth's teams compete at the National Collegiate Athletic Association (NCAA) Division I level as a member of the Ivy League conference, as well as in the ECAC Hockey conference.
-The college offers 34 varsity teams, 17 club sports, and 24 intramural teams.
+The college features 34 varsity teams, 17 club sports, and 24 intramural teams.
 Sports teams are heavily ingrained in the culture of the college and serve as a social outlet, with 75% of the student body participating in some form of athletics.